Scale 1 : 50, length 108 cm, width 48 cm, height 99

 From 1669 the ship served as an escort vessel on voyages to Malaga, Cadiz, Lisbon and north till Spitsbergen.
 In October 1683, on a trip to Cadiz, suddenly a fire started in the forecastle and rapidly spread throughout the vessel.
 The fire eventually reached the gunpowder depot and caused a terrible explosion that destroyed the ship.
-Admiral Berent Jakobsen Karpfanger, 42 of 170 crew members, and 22 of 50 soldiers lost their lives.
+Admiral Berent Jakobsen Karpfanger and 66 of his men lost their lives.

 To replace the lost convoy ship a new Wapen von Hamburg was built in 1686 and 1687, which was used until 1719.

 On 12 November 1720 a third ship of this name was launched, the Wapen von Hamburg (III).
 A contemporary dockyard model of this vessel in 1 : 16 scale still exists.
 It is displayed in the Museum für Hamburgische Geschichte.

 Details on history of the three ships, plans and photographs of the dockyard model are in a book by Heinrich Reincke und Bernhard Schulze, "Das Hamburgische Convoyschiff Wapen von Hamburg III", Arbeitskreis Historischer Schiffbau e.V., Cologne and Museum fuer Hamburgische Geschichte, ISBN 3-931874-00-2, Weyers Druck, Brilon 1998.

 On this webpage today's common German way of spelling “Wappen von Hamburg” is used for the designation of the files, so that the search engines may find this page more easily.
 However, the historically correct name of the ship is “Wapen von Hamburg”, in the way of writing at that time.

 The WAPEN VON HAMBURG ship model, photos, description and dimensions